FT-Transcendence-February-2025/microservices/README.md

 1. **Authentication Service**
    - Handles user registration, login, and permission management.
    - Utilizes OAuth and JWT for secure authentication.

-2. **User Management Service**
-   - Manages user profiles, tracks statistics, and handles user preferences.

-3. **DNS Service**
-   - Provides DNS resolution for the services.

-4. **Backend Service**
-   - Handles API requests, interacts with the database, and manages business logic.

-5. **Game Service**
-   - Manages game creation, tracking within tournaments, player matchmaking, and recording results.

-6. **Frontend Service**
+2. **User Service**: Handles user authentication, registration, and profile management.
+3. **Tournament Service**: Manages tournament creation, enrollment, and scheduling.
+4. **Matchmaking Service**: Matches players based on skill and manages real-time queues.
+5. **Game Session Service**: Manages game sessions and facilitates real-time communication.
-   - Provides the user interface for the application.
+6. **Frontend Service**: Provides the user interface and interacts with the API gateway.

 ## Setup Instructions

 1. Clone the repository:
    ```
    git clone <repository-url>
-   cd secure-docker-compose
+   cd microservices-project
    ```

-2. Build and run the services using Docker Compose:
+2. Build and start the services using Docker Compose:
    ```
    docker-compose up --build
    ```

-3. Access the services through the specified ports as defined in the `docker-compose.yml` file.
+3. Access the application through the Traefik gateway with ${IP} or ${DOMAIN}

 ## Usage Guidelines

-- Ensure that all services are running before accessing the frontend.
-- Use HTTPS for secure communication between services.
-- Implement server-side validation for all user inputs and forms.
-- Protect all API routes and use secure WebSocket connections.
+- Each service can be accessed through the API gateway, which handles routing and security.
+- Refer to individual service documentation for specific API endpoints and usage instructions.

-## Security Considerations
+## Contributing

-- Implement HTTPS for all endpoints.
-- Use WebSocket Secure (WSS) for real-time communication.
-- Ensure routes are protected and implement two-factor authentication (2FA) where applicable.
+- @cptfran
+- @frbeyer1
+- @MemoCSales
+- @mottjes
+- @VictoriaLizCor